magento/devdocs/guides/v2.0/cloud/before/before-setup-env-2_clone.md

 		git pull origin <environment ID>

 ## Change the Magento Admin URL, user name, and password on master {#setvariables}
-Change the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} parameters for security reasons prior to branching from master.
+Change the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} parameters for security reasons prior to branching from `master`.
 If you change the variables in the `master` branch, you only have to make these changes once.
 All branches inherit the variables from `master`.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 Make note of any changes you make.
 You may need them when installing Magento with the command line and when verifying the installation.